Everything’s thin. The Wire

 Sometime that fall, the southerner pulls the thin man aside, for a talk.
 His manner is furtive, his words oblique.
 The thin man’s time with the company is limited, he whispers.
 His number is up.
 Time to hit the bricks, pal.

 The thin man takes this news in stride.
 The tables beckon and he’s met a woman, a lady of the evening, perhaps, yet classy–demure, yet perfectly capable of looking after her own interests.
 He has only seen her a few times, true, yet there are possibilities.
 Of course being sans salary is not likely to widen that particular possibility set.
 So when the southerner leans in and whispers low, the thin man listens close.

 “There is a man, a man you may meet,” says the southerner.
 “You must not ever tell anyone I told you this.
 The man will be under a bridge on a high holiday.
 There will be revelry.
 He may make you an offer.”

 Gambling man he may be, but the thin man is confused.

 “Stay alert.
 Pay attention.
 I can say no more.”

 Easy to say, harder to execute, thinks the thin man.
 Alert for what?
-A man under a bridge is easy enough to spot, however the southerner seemed to be referring to another matter, another occasion where attention will be needed to carry the day.
+A man under a bridge is easy enough to spot, however the southerner seemed to be referring to another matter, an occasion where attention would be needed to carry the day.
 The thin man files the conversation away, and resolves to stay open to a situation that appears to have elements of fluidity.
-It seems like the least he could do.
+It seems like the least he can do.

 In bar light/ she looked alright/ in day light/ she looked desperate